Search the Graduate POS Manual

 ISU sets limits on transfer credits because, as the degree-granting institution, it needs to be able to ensure the integrity of its degrees, and too much credit granted from credits taken elsewhere compromises the ability to ensure that integrity.
 The English Department, likewise, wants to protect the integrity of our degree programs, and that is why course transfer is handled on a case-by-case basis.
 This process allows us to assess the applicability of courses to individual degree programs and may not permit you to transfer as may credits as the university policy allows.
 To ensure programmatic consistency in the application of transfer credits, the DOGE has consulted with faculty in the various programs to develop transfer guidelines.
 Although you may discuss an appeal with your assigned program adviser or major professor if you believe you should be allowed more transfer credits, an appeal is not likely to advance beyond that discussion.

-If you wish to transfer credits, you need to submit the following to the Graduate Program Staff Assistant for approval by the DOGE:
+If you wish to transfer credits, you need to submit the following to the Graduate Program Administrative Assistant for approval by the DOGE:

 - Transfer Credit Petition with courses listed for which you are requesting transfer approval